offensive-packaging/documentation/gvm/index.md

  ```
  root@kali:~# gvm-check-setup -h
- gvm-check-setup 21.4.3
+ gvm-check-setup 22.4.0
-   Test completeness and readiness of GVM-21.4.3
+   Test completeness and readiness of GVM-22.4.0
  Step 1: Checking OpenVAS (Scanner)...
-         OK: OpenVAS Scanner is present in version 21.4.4.
+         OK: OpenVAS Scanner is present in version 22.4.0.
-         ERROR: No CA certificate file for Server found.
-         FIX: Run 'sudo runuser -u _gvm -- gvm-manage-certs -a -f'.
+         OK: Notus Scanner is present in version 22.4.1.
+         OK: Server CA Certificate is present as /var/lib/gvm/CA/servercert.pem.
+ Checking permissions of /var/lib/openvas/gnupg/*
+         OK: _gvm owns all files in /var/lib/openvas/gnupg
+         OK: redis-server is present.
+         OK: scanner (db_address setting) is configured properly using the redis-server socket: /var/run/redis-openvas/redis-server.sock
+         ERROR: redis-server is not running or not listening on socket: /var/run/redis-openvas/redis-server.sock
+         FIX: You should start the redis-server with 'systemctl start redis-server@openvas.service' or configure it to listen on socket: /var/run/redis-openvas/redis-server.sock

-  ERROR: Your GVM-21.4.3 installation is not yet complete!
+  ERROR: Your GVM-22.4.0 installation is not yet complete!

  Please follow the instructions marked with FIX above and run this
  script again.